 During the Vietnam War, the land mine was responsible for large numbers of casualties among both military and civilian personnel.
 Both the U.S. and South Vietnamese forces, as well as the communist North Vietnamese Army and the Viet Cong insurgency, deployed millions of mines for various purposes, including anti-tank mines for disabling or destroying armored vehicles and anti-personnel mines that were designed to disable or kill enemy soldiers.

 Among the numerous types of mines designed and manufactured in the United States, the M18 Claymore is one of the best known of the Vietnam era.
 A large anti-personnel mine, the Claymore was developed principally by inventor Norman MacLeod in the 1950s.
 Unlike other anti-personnel mines that are buried in the ground and often activated by the pressure of a soldier’s foot, the Claymore is attached to a stationary object above ground and fired by remote control.
-(Read more about the history of modern combat inside the pages of Military Heritage magazine.)

 10,000 Claymores Produced